ValentinoFilipetto/tinos-way/src/writing/first-article.md

 author: Valentino Filipetto
 date: 2023-06-11
 tags: post
-description: Claudio's Abbado facial expressions give us the opportunity to deepend our understanding of Mahler's Sixth symphony.
+description: Claudio's Abbado facial expressions
 ---

 I do believe that Mahler's Sixth symphony is - if not THE peak - one of the peaks of post-romantic orchestral music.